Do Catfish Have Fins? (Types & Functions)

 To avoid injury from catfish fins, it is important to handle them carefully, especially when removing them from hooks or nets.
 When fishing or handling catfish, it is a good idea to use gloves or a tool to grip the fish, rather than your bare hands.

-If you do get poked or stung by a catfish fin, it is recommended to wash the affected area with soap and water and to seek medical attention if the pain or swelling persists.
+If you get poked or stung by a catfish fin, washing the affected area with soap and water is recommended and seeking medical attention if the pain or swelling persists.

 Can catfish fin harm other fish?